VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 - Check if we have all the info needed, returning `badRequest` otherwise.
 - Get our `Authenticator` dependency from our dependency injection.
-- User the authenticator to get a user that match the request's credential.
+- Use the `Authenticator` to get a user that match the request's credential.
 - Returns `unauthorized` (401) if there is no user, or returns the user username as the authentication token otherwise.

-But wait, you could be thinking that using the user username as an authentication token is quite unsafe.
-And for sure it is, but for now, let's just for the sake of simplicity, for now lets go with that in order to finish our authentication setup before introducing more complex security methods.
+Using the user's username as an authentication token is quite unsafe.
+Malicious hackers could easily modify messages with usernames to break through our security and impersonate someone else.
+For the sake of simplicity, we'll finish off using this simple authentication setup before introducing JWT, a more complex security method.

 Try now running a `curl` in the terminal to get a token: